joeydubey/BigTwo/README.md

 # BigTwo

 An implementation of the BigTwo card game in Java, with GUI and Network support.
 Made as part of a project for the course COMP2396 @ the University of Hong Kong.
+Extends classes and interfaces provided by Dr. Kenneth Wong, HKU.

 ## Usage: ##